The short answer is: in most cases, it has caused more problems than it helped. So I developed an ‘open version’.

 We make excuses, procrastinate and find reasons to put off visiting again.

-Now on one level clients truly find the idea of being hypnotised to change desirable in principle.
+Now on one level, clients truly find the idea of being hypnotised to change desirable in principle.
 It’s just that another part of our minds will resist this idea because of other considerations, and if that part of the mind resists hypnosis, then it will clam up and fight the whole hypnosis process.

 Resistance itself is very understandable.

-I explain to client ‘Imagine if you come to me and say ‘I don’t trust my subconscious mind but can you, stranger I just found on the internet, take control of my mind and compel me to eat food I don’t really want to eat … or stroke a dog … or speak a lot more in front of people despite previous traumatic experiences?’.
+I explain to a client ‘Imagine if you come to me and say ‘I don’t trust my subconscious mind but can you, stranger I just found on the internet, take control of my mind and compel me to eat food I don’t really want to eat … or stroke a dog … or speak a lot more in front of people despite previous traumatic experiences?’.
 Your subconscious mind is going to respond with ‘I’m not signing up to that!
 My job is to avoid those things for you.
 Will this therapist I just met prevent me from avoiding these terrifying things?’.
 And so the inevitable result is that the mind resists because it does not yet understand how it will be helped.

-Many times, I’ve observed clients worrying that if they relaxed too much, they might lose control.
+Many times I’ve observed clients worrying that if they relaxed too much, they might lose control.
 You can see them slipping into a more comfortable and relaxed state only to catch themselves doing that and opening their eyes or suddenly panicking about relaxing.
 They end up becoming more vigilant and on edge rather than calming down.
 If something isn’t helping, it’s time to switch to other methods because you can’t ‘make’ someone relax when they consider relaxation a prelude to losing control and being confronted with their worst fears.

 Hypnosis itself depends on some minimum level of openness (i.e. a lack of resistance by making the subconscious mind feel at ease, safe and happy).